-- the most recent Prospectus; - the most recent Annual Report of the Fund; - the most recent semi-annual report of the Fund; - the licence of the Fund Manager pursuant to section 2:65 of the Wft: - · the Articles of Association of the Fund; and - any information on the Fund Manager and the Fund that has to be included in the Dutch Trade Register pursuant to statutory provisions.
+- the standardised key information document for packaged retail and insurance-based investment products ("PRIIPs KID") - the most recent Prospectus; - the most recent Annual Report of the Fund; - the most recent semi-annual report of the Fund; - the licence of the Fund Manager pursuant to section 2:65 of the Wft; - · the Articles of Association of the Fund; - any information on the Fund Manager and the Fund that has to be included in the Dutch Trade Register pursuant to statutory provisions. - a monthly overview, as referred to in Article 50, paragraph 2, of the BGfo, including the explanatory notes of the following information: - i the total value of the investments of the Sub-Fund: - ii an overview of the composition of the investments; - iii the number of outstanding Shares; - iv the most recent Net Asset Value of the Sub-Fund.